Who does this information apply to?

 Where can I get further information?

-More information about the PCSS can be found on the Department of Finance website.
+More information about Parliamentary superannuation arrangements including the PCSS can be found on the Department of Finance website.

 If you have any questions about the PCSS, please contact the Parliamentary Superannuation Team by e-mail at email@example.com, or by telephone on (02) 6215 3676 (between 9am and 5pm (AEST), Monday to Friday, excluding ACT and National Public Holidays).

 Information about determination and reports issued by the Remuneration Tribunal for Parliamentary Offices can be found on the Remuneration Tribunal’s website.